Home

 Starting Position

-• These exercise ball exercises require you to start by lying prone over the ball with chest raised.
+• Swim kicks on an exercise ball start by lying prone over the ball with chest raised and chin tucked.

 • One hand rests lightly on the floor in front of you.